 To develop this core strength and pedalling technique for hill climbing, you can do specific cycling workouts.
 These workouts, when combined with cycling specific off-the-bike functional strength exercises, help you to master this and dramatically improve your pedalling efficiency and the power that you can deliver into the bike on climbs.

-When climbing hills in a standing position, you should focus on using your core and arms to help you stabilise your power while driving straight down into the bike.
+When climbing hills in a standing position, you should focus on using your core and arms to stabilise your power while driving straight down into the bike.
 This will help to increase your power and speed.
-Additionally, you should make sure to keep your body centred over the bike and your eyes focused on the road ahead.
+Additionally, you should keep your body centred over the bike and your eyes focused on the road ahead.
 Your bike may swing slightly from side to side as you power up the climb, which is normal.
 This will help you to maintain balance and control when climbing hills.

 Example of an indoor training session for hill climbing – 082 Hill Climber Seated and Standing with Arm Swaps

 Cycling-Inform’s 082 – Hill Climber Seated and Standing with Arm Swaps is an indoor training workout that will help you build hill climbing strength at low cadences as well as aerobic capacity and core strength.
 This training session is designed for cyclists of all levels.

 Improve Your Aerobic Endurance